microsoft/scalar/AuthoringTests.md

 1. `TestsWithLongRunningEnlistment`

-    Before any test in this namespace is executed, we create a single enlistment and mount Scalar.
+    Before any test in this namespace is executed, we create a single enlistment.
 We then run all tests in this namespace that derive from this base class.
 Only put tests in here that are purely readonly and will leave the repo in a good state for future tests.

 2. `TestsWithEnlistmentPerFixture`

-    For any test fixture (a fixture is the same as a class in NUnit) that derives from this class, we create an enlistment and mount Scalar before running any of the tests in the fixture, and then we unmount and delete the enlistment after all tests are done (but before any other fixture runs).
+    For any test fixture (a fixture is the same as a class in NUnit) that derives from this class, we create an enlistment before running any of the tests in the fixture, and then we delete the enlistment after all tests are done (but before any other fixture runs).
 If you need to write a sequence of tests that manipulate the same repo, this is the right base class.

 3. `TestsWithEnlistmentPerTestCase`